aliakseiyanchuk/terraform-provider-az-confidential/docs/functions/encrypt_apim_subscription.md

 page_title: "encrypt_apim_subscription function - az-confidential"
 subcategory: ""
 description: |-
-  Produces a ciphertext string suitable for use with az-confidential_apim_subnscription resource
+  Produces a ciphertext string suitable for use with az-confidential_apim_subscription resource
 ---

 # function: encrypt_apim_subscription

-Encrypts an APIM subscription keys without the use of the `tfgen` tool
+Generates the encrypted (cipher text) version of subscription primary and secondary keys which then van can be used by `az-confidential_apim_subscription` resource to create an actual subscription  in the API Management service
 # Secondary protection parameters
 The primary protection of the confidential content is achieved with RSA encryption.